 It’s cheap and quick to form a company here.
 However, banking fees are quite high.

 We personally wouldn’t keep a lot of money in Montenegro.
 Two banks recently went under, Atlas bank and IBM bank and anyone who was keeping more than the deposit insurance amount of €50,000 in the bank risks losing out.

 Real estate investment

 There are lots of opportunities if you want to invest in real estate here.
 Prices are still low, it’s a very desirable seaside and with all the development there’s a scarcity of land that makes it easy for prices to go up and the demand for tourism definitely isn’t going to decline.

-If you want to invest through Citizenship by investment program you will need to pay at least 250 000 EUR if you want the less developed area- north of the country or at least 450 000 EUR if you want to invest into the more desirable seaside.
-At this point of time they only have one approved project and it’s the Westin resort in the north (Zabljak town).
+If you want to invest through Citizenship by investment program you will need to pay at least 250 000 EUR if you want the less developed area- north of the country or at least 450 000 EUR if you want to invest in the more desirable seaside.
+At this point in time they only have one approved project and it’s the Westin resort in the north (Zabljak town).

 A big advantage of their citizenship is that they are very likely to join the EU in the next 5-10 years approximately.
-It’s not crazy expensive program to get a passport, but you need to count that you’ll pay lots of fees on top of the property price.
+It’s not a crazy expensive program to get a passport, but you need to count that you’ll pay lots of fees on top of the property price.

-If you don’t want to get a citizenship but simply want to move here you could get a residency.
-You need to renew your residency every year for 5 years, after 5 years you can get a permanent residency and if you do that twice you can get a citizenship.
+If you don’t want to get citizenship but simply want to move here you could get a residency.
+You need to renew your residency every year for 5 years, after 5 years you can get a permanent residency and if you do that twice you can get citizenship.